bxjthu/PS/docs/misc/impromptu.md

 + Zhou Dongyu is known for playing the sweetheart.
 In her movie Us and Them released earlier this year, she plays a girl in love who faces the harsh reality of living in a big city.
 In real life, Zhou prefers love over wealth.
 “Money is not the most important thing to me.
 I hope that my future boyfriend or husband will think the same way.
 When it comes to relationships, I care more about having a real connection to the person.”
 She also believes that it’s important for a couple to be well matched in their educational backgrounds and values, so as to reduce the chances of conflicts arising in the relationship.<br>
   What do you think are the factors that contribute to a successful marriage or romantic relationship?

++ According to a recent study, social images say a lot about our personality.
+Do you agree that social media photos represent an extension of one’s self?
+How do you usually look like in your social media photos?